Lab presentations at Neuroprosthetics Summer School 2020

 Bioelectronic therapy of pulmonary arterial hypertension

-Over the next few years, the Translational Neurophysiology lab will conduct preclinical research on a bioelectronic therapy of pulmonary arterial hypertension (PAH).
+Over the next few years, the Translational Neurophysiology (TNP) lab will conduct preclinical research on a bioelectronic therapy of pulmonary arterial hypertension (PAH).
 PAH is characterized by increased resistance in the pulmonary vessels, which may progress to heart failure and death.
 We will test whether vagus nerve stimulation with the appropriate device, electrode, electrode placement and stimulation parameters can selectively produce vasodilation in the pulmonary circulation, relieve symptoms and delay the progression of the disease.
 Collaborators in this project include the Cardiopulmonary Resuscitation Lab (Lance Becker), the Bioelectronics Lab (Timir Datta), the Microfabrication Lab (Loren Rieth) and the Neural Decoding Lab (Theo Zanos).

 This program is supported by a generous research grant from United Therapeutics.